 Appropriate finance policies and procedures are also necessary to ensure appropriate internal control over finance management and to limit fraud and corruption risks.
-The effectiveness of the existing finance policies and procedures will also be tested during the course of internal audits and short-comings are addressed.
+The effectiveness of the existing finance policies and procedures will also be tested during internal audits and shortcomings addressed.